francescolacerenza/TamperThemAll/README.md

                         Base payload between single or double quotes (depends on which kind of quotes the payload contains) -l CHAINLEN, --chainLen CHAINLEN
-                        max number of tampering methods to chaining.
+                        max number of tampering methods chained in a single tampering chain.
   -c CHAIN, --chain CHAIN
                         comma separated tampering chain, order matters (left to right)